 1. Lift one leg by dropping your weight down on the foot of the opposite leg.

-2. For the front leg stretch (see photos A and B on p.
-32), swing your leg forward and then back, keeping your core engaged and shoulders relaxed.
-For the side stretch (see photos A and B at right), swing your leg out to the side and then across the front of your body.
+2. For the front leg stretch (see photos below), swing your leg forward and then back, keeping your core engaged and shoulders relaxed.
+For the side stretch (see photos below), swing your leg out to the side and then across the front of your body.

 3. Do each stretch for 10 reps on each leg.